wjsutton/games_night_viz/3_powering_up.md

 1. [Input the data](data_prep/input_level_3_monopoly.xlsx)
 2. Join the rent and costs data sets
 3. Double the rent where upgrade = 'None'
-4. Join to the landing data to find the set and perc chance to land on each square
+4. Join rent and costs to the landing data to find the set and perc chance to land on each square
 5. At a set (street) & upgrade level find:
 - the total chance to land on the street,
 - the total cost of the street